In Hemmes all of the residential units were designed on long piers.

 ‘Why Didn’t Anybody Think of This Before?’

 In the mid-1990s, Bureau B+B investigated new strategies for residential areas on the peripheries of cities and villages.
-As a reaction to the interchangeable language of forms with which many urban expansion districts were being rolled out across the landscape, the firm developed an approach employing the variegatedness of the Dutch cultural landscape as a weapon against the phenomenon of levelling-out.
-The existing landscape was conceived of as a structure to be adapted.
+As a reaction to the interchangeable language of forms with which many urban expansion districts were being rolled out across the landscape, the firm developed an approach employing the variegations of the Dutch cultural landscape as a weapon against the phenomenon of levelling-out.
+The existing landscape was conceived of as an adaptable structure.
 By enlarging elements from the existing landscape substrate and combining them with new spatial elements, new occupation patterns could come about.
 Urban design was interpreted as a means of strengthening the existing landscape, rather than ‘cannibalistically’ consuming them.

 Both B+B’s clear concepts and the attractive black-and-white design drawings for its residential landscapes received much attention in domestic and foreign professional journals.
 The apparent simplicity of the designs elicited the following lament from someone writing in the magazine, Topos, in 1997: ‘This working procedure proposed by B+B is so simple that you ask yourself why nobody thought of it before.’
 The area-specific approach also appealed to the Ministry for Housing, Regional Development and the Environment (vrom), who, in that same year, asked B+B to put together a book presenting exemplary urban and village peripheries.